ynojima/guideline/source_en/ArchitectureInDetail/Ajax.rst

 * Method that performs error handling by providing a business exception handling method.

-* Method that catches business exception in the processing method of Controller and performs error handling.
+* Method that catches business exception in the handler method of Controller and performs error handling.

 Handling business exception by exception handling method
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 | Business exceptions are handled by providing an exception handling method same as in case of input error.
-| This method is recommended when it is necessary to implement the same error handling in requests for multiple processing methods.
+| This method is recommended when it is necessary to implement the same error handling in requests for multiple handler methods.

 - Controller